Seller’s Guide: How to Sell Your Home

 Keeping your home clean enhances the look and feel of your home.
 It allows you to highlight the most-coveted features of your home intelligently.
 There’s a real connection between home values and cleanliness, with clean homes selling for more than those presented “as is.”

 Consider a full deep clean before taking photos and staging your home.
-Enlisting a professional cleaning company should only cost a few hundred dollars, but it’s an investment well worth making before your first open house.
+Enlisting a professional company for a deep cleaning should only cost a few hundred dollars, but it’s an investment well worth making before your first open house.

 Invest in Curb Appeal